PolygonHealthAnalytics/magic_multimodal_survival_analysis/README.md

 ```

 ### MAGIC Platform
-This analysis demonstrates the capabilities of the [MAGIC platform](https://magic.polygonhealthanalytics.com/) for multimodal cancer data analysis.
-MAGIC provides unified access to diverse cancer datasets and enables integrative analysis workflows.
+In collaboration with the NCI and under Contract No. 75N91024C00070, we at Polygon Health Analytics LLC developed MAGIC — the Multimodal Analysis of Genomics, Imaging & Clinical Data tool.
+MAGIC is designed to help clinicians and researchers seamlessly explore and analyze complex cancer datasets, bridging the gap between data identification and actionable insight.
+More information can be found from the MAGIC website https://magic.polygonhealthanalytics.com/

 ## 🤝 Contributing
-This repository serves as a demonstration of MAGIC platform capabilities.
-For questions about the MAGIC platform or data access, please refer to the official MAGIC documentation.
+This repository serves as a demonstration of MAGIC's capabilities to support multimodal data analysis.
+For questions about the MAGIC platform or data access, please refer to the official MAGIC documentation or reach out to us at info@polygonhealthanalytics.com.

 ## 🔗 Related Links
 - [mSTAR Framework](https://github.com/Innse/mSTAR)